codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-2-type-variable.md

 - Put the excerpt back to HTML document.
 - Repeat those steps above for each of other entries.

-There's a need to temporarily store the content somewhere to manipulate it step by step before reaching its final form and put the result back to HTML document.
+Since the string manipulation takes more than 1 step to reach the final result, there's a need to temporarily store the content somewhere to manipulate it step by step until it reach the final form and put the result back to HTML document.
 We need a Variable!

 > A variable is simply a box that you can put anything inside
-> A simple & happy Mind
+> \_\_A simple & happy Mind

 A variable in JavaScript is declared using the keyword `var` followed by a name.